 Depression is inward anger that has not exploded in other ways.

-Pain is our bodie's awareness of injury.
+Pain is usually our body's awareness of injury.
 Without nerve endings, we would not feel pain, no matter what injury we suffered.
 Our emotional body is wired to respond to love, and I wonder if, likewise, emotional pain/hurt comes when we are injured by hatred/indifference/envy/etc.

 Recently I was insulted, indirectly, unintentionally.
 It hurt.
 I thought about how I should respond.
 I decided it would be best to absorb it.
 It was hard, and in some ways, it still showed.
 The way I played my guitar during the service probably altered subtly, my joy in being in the midst of God's people, was lessened for a while.
 But, with God's help, the hurt faded and I forgot about it, until something was brought up in conversation later that day, then all the feelings seemed to well up again, and I then shared my hurt with my wife.
 That seemed to be the end of the matter.
 But it could have been far worse.
 I could have thrown a tantrum, and stomped out of the service.
 I really did feel like it for a short time.
 Satan likes to sharpen any hurts we suffer, he reminds us to be angry.